examdawn/content/NEP2020/2024/BCA/3rdsem/dbms/solved/faculty-given.md

 #### Q4.
 What is an attribute?
 What are the types of attributes.
 [Already Answered in Q3](#q3-explain-er-notations-used-in-database-schema-design)
 #### Q5.
 What is a relationship?
 Give an example of all types of relationships.
+A Relationship in a Database refers to a connection between properties of tables.
+- It is a logical association between different entities stored in seperate tables
+- Eg. Customers, Products, and Orders are linked to each other using relations

 ### Unit 3:
 #### Q1.
 What is a Domain, Attribute and Tuple?